Jack Carlson (rowing)

+Carlson is presently the president and chief creative officer of the heritage Ivy brand J. Press.

 Early life and education

 Carlson grew up in Boston, Massachusetts, and Hampstead, England.
 He graduated from Georgetown University's School of Foreign Service, where he studied Chinese and Classics.
 At Georgetown, he was captain of the rowing team.
-Upon graduating from Georgetown, he was awarded an Allbritton Scholarship for graduate study at Oxford University.
+Upon graduating, he was awarded an Allbritton Scholarship for graduate study at Brasenose College, Oxford.

-He earned a doctorate in archaeology at Brasenose College, Oxford, where he was also awarded a Clarendon Scholarship.
-His dissertation, supervised by Dame Jessica Rawson and R.R.R.
-Smith, was a comparative study of the Roman Empire and the contemporaneous Qin-Han Empire in China.
+At Oxford, he used his background in Chinese and Classics to study Ancient Rome and early Imperial China in a comparative context.
+After completing a master's degree, he was awarded a Clarendon Scholarship for doctoral studies, and his dissertation, supervised by Dame Jessica Rawson and R.R.R.
+Smith, is a comparative work on symbols, images, and imperial power in the Roman Empire and contemporaneous Qin-Han China.
 At Oxford, he was a member of both the Oxford University Lightweight Rowing Club and its heavyweight counterpart, Oxford University Boat Club.

 Writing and archaeology

 Carlson worked as a field archaeologist in Italy at the Etruscan site Poggio Colla, in the Mugello Valley.
 He is the author of a wide range of academic articles, and his work has appeared in Antiquity, the New England Classical Journal, and Foreign Policy.
-His other research interests include heraldry and vexillology, and he is the author and illustrator of the book A Humorous Guide to Heraldry.

-He is also the author of the book Rowing Blazers, an illustrated book about the jackets traditionally worn by rowers on such occasions as Henley Royal Regatta and their history and traditions.
-The book launched with events at the Ralph Lauren flagships in New York and London.
+He is the author and illustrator of the books A Humorous Guide to Heraldry and Rowing Blazers, an illustrated book about the jackets traditionally worn by rowers on such occasions as Henley Royal Regatta and their history and traditions.

-Carlson is a Fellow of the Royal Numismatic Society, the Royal Asiatic Society, and The Explorers Club, as well as a life member of the Archaeological Institute of America.
+Carlson is a Fellow of the Royal Society of Arts, the Royal Numismatic Society, the Royal Asiatic Society, and The Explorers Club, and a life member of the Archaeological Institute of America.

-Design career

-Carlson is the founder, designer, and creative director of the New York-based apparel and accessories brand Rowing Blazers.